ojano1/Mobile/03 SaveBox/Scripts/Main.ts modified for task goal project.md

         return;
       }

-      // Already in sync for this scope.
-Stop. return;
+      return; // already in sync for this scope
     }
   }